Quandle theory and the optimistic limits of the representations of link groups: Introduction

-Interestingly, the triangulation they used in \cite{Kabaya14} was also used to define the optimistic limit of the Kashaev invariant at \cite{Cho13a}.
+Interestingly, the triangulation they used in \cite{Kabaya14} was also used to define the optimistic limit of the Kashaev invariant {in} \cite{Cho13a}.
 As a matter of fact, this triangulation arises naturally from the link diagram.
 (See Section 3 of \cite{Weeks05} and Section \ref{triang} of this article for the definition.)
 We call this triangulation {\it octahedral triangulation} of $\mathbb{S}^3\backslash(L\cup\{\text{two points}\})$ associated with the link diagram $D$.

-The optimistic limit was first appeared in \cite{Kashaev95} when Kashaev proposed the volume conjecture.
+The optimistic limit first was appeared in \cite{Kashaev95} when Kashaev proposed the volume conjecture.
 This conjecture relates certain limits of link invariants, called Kashaev invariants, with the hyperbolic volumes.
-The optimistic limit is the value of certain potential function evaluated at a saddle point, where the function and the value are expected to be an analytic continuation of the Kashaev invariant and the limit of the invariant, respectively.
-As a matter of fact, physicists usually call the evaluation {\it the classical limit} and consider it {\it the actual limit} of the invariant.
-The author and several others developed several versions of the optimistic limit in many articles, but we will modify the version of \cite{Cho13a} in this article because this is based on a natural definition.
+The optimistic limit{, which was first defined in \cite{Murakami00a},} is the value of certain potential function evaluated at a saddle point, where the function and the value are expected to be an analytic continuation of the Kashaev invariant and the limit of the invariant, respectively.
+As a matter of fact, physicists usually call the evaluation {\it the classical limit} and consider it {\it the actual limit} of the invariant. { Mathematically rigorous definition of the optimistic limit was proposed in \cite{Yokota10} and the value was proved to coincide with the hyperbolic volume.} The author and several others developed several versions of the optimistic limit in many articles, but we will modify the version of \cite{Cho13a} in this article {so as to construct a solution without solving equations}.

 The optimistic limit is defined by the potential function $V(z_1,\ldots,z_n,w_k^j,\ldots)$.
 Previously, in \cite{Cho13a}, this function was defined purely by the link diagram, but here we modify it using the information of the representation $\rho$.
 (The definition is in Section \ref{sec3}.)
 We consider a solution of the following set